pa4080/mrt-large-data-handling/README.md

 ## Task

 We needed a fast row selection feature for our table using MRT with 50-100 rows and 30+ columns, totaling up to 1500 cells.
-Enabling row selection in [Material React Table](https://www.material-react-table.com/) triggers a complete table re-render for each selected row, which can take from one to three seconds or more, depending on the data in the cells and anount ov cells up to 1500.
-We know that [MUI](https://mui.com/material-ui/) isn't the most performant solution for such a large number of React components.
+Enabling row selection in [Material React Table](https://www.material-react-table.com/) triggers a complete table re-render for each selected row, which can take from one to three seconds or more, depending on the data in the cells.
+We know that [MUI](https://mui.com/material-ui/) isn't the most performance solution for such a large number of React components.

 ## Solution